statrav/Image_generation/README.md

-# Image_generation
+# Image Generation
-This is a space for studying image generation with GAN, StyleTransfer and so on.
+> This is a space for studying image generation with GAN, StyleTransfer and so on.

 1. GAN
 2. StyleTransfer